 On the plus side, all of the above seems irrelevant when you actually get to grips with what you can cook with an air fryer.
 There are now thousands of recipes around for virtually any meal.
 Ever tried spring rolls or Moussaka cooked in one?
 Start experimenting and you’ll soon be cooking up an array of tasty treats and meals in next to no time.
 French fries?
 Why not.
 Add some Paprika to spice things up too!

 Click the button below to find the current best pricing on Amazon for this.
 One of our favourite oilless air fryers on the market.

-Our cheapest “air fryer” in this list by a long mile and despite this it still passes many of our tests.
-We wanted to include this Tower T14001 air fryer because of it’s affordability and the fact that you can simply overlook some if it’s “minor” misgivings, as despite this, it’s actually very very good at cooking food!
+Our mid priced “air fryer” in this list by a long mile and despite this it still passes many of our tests.
+We wanted to include this Tower T14004 air fryer because of it’s affordability and the fact that it looks just the part of a “proper” air fryer”.